The Zero Number Diminishing Property under General Boundary Conditions: An Example

 where $\theta = \theta_1 u_1 (0,t;s) + (1-\theta_1) u_2 (0,t;s)$ for some $\theta_1\in (0,1)$, and

 and extended continuously to the case where $u_1 = u_2$.
-Note that $a, b, c$ satisfies the conditions in \eqref{smoothy1} by the hypothesis (H4) and the boundedness of $u$.
-Taking $L>1$ large with ${\rm spt}(u_0) \subset [0, L-1]$, we see that $\eta^s (L,t)>0$ for $t$ with $t-s>0$ small.
-By the maximum principle we have $\eta^s (x,t)>0$ for $x\geq L$ and $t-s>0$ small.
-Since $\eta^s$ satisfies a Robin condition in \eqref{eq-eta}, using Theorem \ref{thm:Robin} on $[0,L]$ for small $t-s$, we conclude that $\Z_{[0,\infty) }[\eta^s (\cdot,t)]$ is finite, non-increasing and decreasing strictly at most finitely many times.
+Note that $a, b, c$ satisfies the conditions in \eqref{smoothy1} by the hypothesis (H1) and the boundedness of $u$.
+Since $\eta^s$ satisfies a Robin condition at $x=0$ and satisfies the non-zero-Dirichlet boundary condition (N) on the right boundary $x=h(t-s)$, using the zero number diminishing property in our main results, we conclude that $\Z_{[0,h(t-s)] }[\eta^s (\cdot,t)]$ is finite, non-increasing and decreasing strictly at most finitely many times.
 Hence, for large $t$, $\eta^s (\cdot, t)$ has fixed number of zeroes and all of them are simple ones.
-In the rest, one can use a similar argument as in \cite{BPS, Lou} to prove the conclusion.
-(In \cite{Lou} a more general parabolic equation with Dirichlet boundary condition was considered). \end{proof}
+In the rest, one can use a similar argument as in \cite{BPS, Lou} to prove the conclusion. \end{proof}